CSSS/csss-site/csss-site/src/elections/README.md

 # 7. Background Cron Commands

 ## 7.1.
-Reminder Election Officer to add the Websurvey Link to the Election
+Remind Election Officer to Provide Websurvey Link
 [remind_election_officer_to_provide_websurvey_link.py](management/commands/remind_election_officer_to_provide_websurvey_link.py)
+sends a reminder to the election officer to add a websurvey link to an election so that it can be shown publicly

 ## 7.2.
-Nag Election Officer to Share the Election Results Once Election is Over
+Nag Election Officer Share Results
 [nag_election_officer_share_results.py](management/commands/nag_election_officer_share_results.py)
+Nag the election officer to share the election results once the `end_date` for an election has passed